gscontras/probLang/chapters/08-lexical-uncertainty_hidden.md

 > **Exercise:** Are the interpretations of the literal listener for "Anne" and "Anne or Bob" what we would normally understand from these answers?
 How does the speaker competence level affect the literal listener's interpretation?

-The speaker tends to send utterances that are informative about her knowledge state and that minimize utterance costs.
+The speaker tends to send utterances that are informative about her belief state and that minimize utterance costs.

 ~~~~